Frequency Following Response (FFR) Workshop

 The following speakers have confirmed their contributions:

-The Workshop Programme is now available.
+The Book of Abstracts is available.

 The following talks/posters are available for download: